fau-masters-collected-works-cgarbin/llm-comparison-tool/README.md

 The code uses [OpenRouter](https://openrouter.ai/) to access multiple models.

 If you already have an OpenRouter account, create an API key [here](https://openrouter.ai/keys).
-If you don't have an account, create one [here](https://openrouter.ai/), then add credits and create the API key.
+If you don't have an account, create one [here](https://openrouter.ai/), then create the API key.
+Optionally, add credits if you plan to use paid models.

 Once you have the API key, create a `.env` file in the project root directory with the following content.